-"Honest, we're not making this stuff up!"
-That's a more contemporary way of paraphrasing Peter in his letter.
-"We saw it with our own eyes ... we heard it with our own ears!"
-That's Peter affirming the truth of the event later described more fully in Matthew's gospel.
-And that very act of affirming tells us something important - some, or many, people were skeptical.
-"For we did not follow cleverly devised myths", is how he put it - today we would say, "we couldn't make this stuff up!"
-Peter obviously was facing off against critics who were claiming that the events of the Transfiguration couldn't have happened.
+Now I react badly to the buzz words, but I do agree with the underlying concepts.
+Replacing our belief in God with a creed of belief in science and/or logic may seem to make sense at first, and our western world in particular has gone down that path for centuries.
+That western or Greek influence of enlightenment, of rational thinking, of science and mathematics and hard facts may even have been what Simeon Peter was dealing with in his letter.
+"For we did not follow cleverly devised myths", is how he put it - today we might say instead, "we didn't make this stuff up!" - as he apparently faced off against critics who were claiming that the events of the Transfiguration couldn't have happened.
 Those events are, of course, the incident on the mountain, in which Moses and Elijah appear, Jesus and his clothing shine with brilliant white light, and the voice of God declares from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."

-It is easy for us to nod and agree with Peter's skeptics that the events of this incident are too bizarre to be believed.
+Since we have inherited the thoughts and ideas and writings all the way from the early Greek philosophers through the Age of Enlightenment and through the recent Age of Independent Thought, it is easy for us to nod and agree with Peter's skeptics (even that word comes from the Greeks of his day) that the events of this incident are too bizarre to be believed.
 After all, we know from TV commercials that clothes can become dazzling white, but only with that brand of detergent, but "face shone like the sun"? - give me a break - everyone knows that a person can't glow like a light bulb, don't they?
-We are children of modern thought.
-We have inherited thoughts and ideas and writings all the way from the early Greek philosophers through the Age of Enlightenment.
-We live in a society in which rationality rules, logic reigns supreme, and science is the new religion.

 How then do we reconcile this skepticism with Peter's declaration, "we were eyewitnesses of his majesty ... we ourselves heard this voice come from heaven, while we were with him on the holy mountain?"
-In the Age of Rational Thinking, most would simply declare at best they were only imagining things, or at worst they were either crazy or lying.
+In the Age of Rational Thinking, we would in our most kindly way have to declare that they were simply imagining things, or unkindly we would say they were either crazy or lying.

 Well, I for one am willing to jump on the "post-modern" bandwagon, and move to accept the reality of the events without even fussing with the science or the logic or the rationality of it.
-After all, isn't the world of science and rationality the very same group who at various times have declared, with absolute certainty, that the earth was flat; that the sun and the stars revolved around the earth; that people could never fly; that we could not travel faster than the speed of sound; that atoms could not be split, or merged?
-The list is endless of declarations of perfect scientific certainty about the universe in which we live, declarations of impossibilities that one-by-one have been knocked down and shown to be without foundation.
+After all, isn't the world of science and rationality the very same group who at various times have declared, with absolute certainty, that the earth was flat; that the sun orbited the earth; that people could never fly; that we could not travel faster than the speed of sound; that all matter was indivisible, that atoms could not be split, or merged - the list is endless of declarations of perfect certainty about the universe in which we live, declarations of impossibilities that one-by-one have been knocked down and shown to be without foundation.
 Turn on the light switch - here in B.C. the electricity probably came from a hydro generator, but in most parts of the world the electricity came from not only splitting atoms but carefully controlling just how fast that happens.